Need a crash course on Bitcoin layers?

 Bitcoin can be much more than just a store of value and peer-to-peer transaction system.

-Disclaimer: I work in the Stacks ecosystem, one of the projects discussed below.
+Disclaimer: Hiro builds devtools for the Stacks ecosystem, one of the projects discussed below.
 Do your own research.

 Bitcoin Projects: What Is the End Game?

 At its simplest, BTC is a form of decentralized money, and it’s very good at being that—Bitcoin didn’t get the nickname “digital gold” for nothing.
 However, the end game for Bitcoin builders is to turn Bitcoin into more than just a digital currency.
-Projects building on Bitcoin hope to make it a foundation for DeFi, NFTs, apps, and more, while simultaneously making the network scalable for millions, and one day even billions, of users.
+Projects building on Bitcoin hope to make it a foundation for all kinds of applications while simultaneously making the network scalable for hundreds of millions, and one day even billions, of users.

-Today, Bitcoin is a $800 billion network but not much of that capital has been deployed for use in DeFi, DAOs, NFTs, and other Web3 applications.
-The recent activity on the Bitcoin blockchain with ordinals and BRC-20 is starting to change that.
+Today, Bitcoin is a $1.5 trillion network but not much of that capital has been deployed for use in DeFi, DAOs, and other Web3 applications.
+The advent of ordinals and BRC-20 in 2023 started to change that.
 Despite those recent innovations, most users still simply “hodl” their Bitcoin.
-In fact, only about $650M is locked into the four major projects building on Bitcoin:
+In fact, only about $7.3B is locked in the largest projects building on Bitcoin:

 These early ecosystems are growing (more on them below) and in just a few years have shown impressive traction.
-However, $650M+ is still only a fraction of Bitcoin’s $800B+ market cap (less than 0.1%).
+However, $7.3B+ is still only a fraction of Bitcoin’s $1.5T+ market cap (less than 0.5%).

-Compare this to Ethereum’s nearly $250B+ market cap, of which $25B is locked in DeFi alone.
+Compare this to Ethereum’s $398B+ market cap, of which $61B is locked in DeFi alone (that’s over 15%).
 Other ecosystems put significantly more of their capital to work in various use cases, and the same cannot be said for Bitcoin today.
-Interestingly, nearly $6B BTC is bridged on Ethereum via Wrapped Bitcoin (WBTC).
-That’s around 1% of total Bitcoin in circulation, indicating a clear pent-up user demand to do things with their Bitcoin that the Bitcoin ecosystem cannot provide today.
+It’s worth noting that over $12B BTC is bridged on Ethereum via Wrapped Bitcoin (WBTC).
+That’s around 1% of the total Bitcoin in circulation, indicating a clear pent-up user demand to do things with their Bitcoin that the Bitcoin ecosystem cannot provide today.

 Bitcoin Projects on Mainnet